kevwongmanee/my-site_2014-06/README.md

 ### Build dist directory for deployment

-Run `grunt build-local` to build a dist directory.
+Run `grunt build-dev` to build a dist directory.
 These are the final files that will be used.